 Read more →I am an in-home child care provider and I wanted to know at what age should I be concerned about the speech of a child?
 Speech and language development begins long before a child starts talking.
 A child’s rate of speech development is as

 Read more →Will using a pacifier cause my toddler to have delayed speech and language?
 This is a common question, and you will most likely find differing opinions on the answer.
-Babies are born with a need to suck, and some babies have a more intense need
+Babies are born with a need to suck, and some babies have a more intense need than

 Read more →Hi!
 I’m writing to you about my son who is 12 1/2 months old, 11 months adjusted (6 weeks premature).
 I’ve been getting concerned because I feel that he may be behind in some developmental areas.
 He doesn’t have any true words, yet.
 He babbles Mamama/dadadada/nananana/lalalalala/babababa